Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 With this article as a guide, you can start working on improving your KPIs across the funnel, starting from the top.

-What else will help?
-A technology stack that supports achieving your goals with email marketing analytics.
-Bloomreach Engagement is a single platform that combines the power of a customer data platform, an email service provider, artificial intelligence, marketing automation, and other web personalization capabilities, so your company can create key marketing campaigns across channels that drive revenue.
+You also need technology stack that supports achieving your goals with email marketing analytics.
+Bloomreach‘s email combines the power of a customer data platform, an email service provider, artificial intelligence, marketing automation, and other web personalization capabilities, so your company can create key marketing campaigns across channels that drive revenue.

-With Bloomreach Engagement, email marketers can unify all of their customer data and deliver connected customer experiences with a single solution.
-Bloomreach Engagement creates a single customer view for the email marketer that helps facilitate the creation of personalized product recommendations, personalized email campaigns, and so much more.
+Email marketers can unify all of their data to get a single view of each customer and deliver connected shopping experiences with a single solution — delivering personalized product recommendations, personalized email campaigns, and so much more.

 Frequently Asked Questions

-A good email open rate varies by industry, but the average across all industries is 42.35% as of 2025.
+A good email open rate varies by industry, but the average across all industries sits in the mid-to-high 30s as of 2026, with reported figures ranging from the low 30s to low 40s depending on the data source.
 Well-segmented campaigns typically achieve 30-40%, while triggered emails can reach 40-70%.
 Focus on improving open rates through better subject lines, sender reputation, and audience segmentation rather than chasing industry averages.

 How often should I analyze email performance?